-New Focus Academy is a residential treatment center for boys ages 12-18 who struggle with autism spectrum disorder, other neurodevelopmental disorders, and learning disorders such as ADHD.
-The program utilizes positive reinforcement to increase the student’s self-esteem and independence.
-Our academic program teaches Utah’s Common Core Curriculum with a focus on Essential Elements, such as life skills, functional math and language arts skills, community-based living skills, and social-emotional skills.
-The skills they learn at New Focus will help them learn to have positive social interaction, organization, and improve their self-management.
-Students are given the opportunity to gain the confidence they need to foster and maintain healthy relationships and lifestyle habits.
+New Focus Academy is a residential treatment program for boys ages 12 to 18 who struggle with learning disorders such as ADHD, processing disorder, and other neurodevelopmental disorders.
+Our program uses positive reinforcements to increase students’ sense of self-esteem and independence.
+The academic portion of our program focuses on teaching “essential elements” such as life skills, functional math skills, language art skills, community-based living skills, and social-emotional skills.
+The skills students learn at New Focus Academy gives students the opportunity to gain the confidence and self-management skills necessary to foster healthy relationships as well as lifestyle habits.

-For more information about how New Focus can help teens with learning disorders, call 844-313-6749.
-We can help your family today!
+For more information on how New Focus Academy can help teens with learning disorders, please call 844-313-6749.